B.A. & M.A. in History, University of Amsterdam

 “I am not interested in Theory, I am interested in going on theorizing” – Stuart Hall

-Hoyng, R. (first author) & Chong, GPL. (forthcoming).
+Hoyng, R. (first author) & Chong, GPL.
+(2022).
 New, old, and uncertain futures: Communication innovation in comparison.
-In R. Hoyng and GPL Chong (Eds.), Communication innovation and its infrastructures: A critique of the new in a multipolar world.
+In R. Hoyng and GPL Chong (Eds.), Critiquing communication innovation: New media in a multipolar world.
 Michigan State University Press.
 (Introduction to edited volume).

 Hoyng, R. & Es, M. (2020).
 Material politics facing post-truth: Speculation, infrastructure and ecology in Turkey.
 Antipode, 52 (6), 1731-1750.

 Hoyng, R. (2020).
 From Open Data to “grounded openness”: Recursive politics and postcolonial struggle in Hong Kong.
 Television and New Media. https://doi.org/10.1177/1527476420931444

 Hoyng, R. (2019).
 Aggregations of the opaque: Rethinking datafication and e-waste.
 First Monday, 24(4). https://firstmonday.org/ojs/index.php/fm/article/view/9866/7747

 Hoyng, R. (2018).
 Logistics of the accident: E-waste management in Hong Kong.
 In B. Neilson, N. Rossiter & R. Samaddar (Eds.), Logistical Asia: The labor of making a world region (pp. 199 – 220).
 Singapore: Palgrave McMillan.

 Hoyng, R. (2018).
 The politics of skilland potential in an “emerging” region: Upskilling initiatives in Istanbul.
 European Journal of Cultural Studies, 21(6), 651–668.